SwingGuy1024/DogTags/README.md

 DogTags achieves this gain by doing all the reflective inspections once, ahead of time, instead of each time the `equals()` or `hashCode()` methods are called.

-There are two ways to use it.
+There are three ways to use it.
 They are very similar.
-They are Reflect-On-Class-Load and Reflect-On-First_instantiation.
+They are Reflect-On-Class-Load, Reflect-On-First_instantiation, and Create-by-Lambda.

 ## Sample Usages: